ngruixin/tracker-analyzer/README.md

 sudo scp pi@<IP>:<FILE PATH> .
 sudo scp pi@<IP>:/home/pi/.mitmproxy/sslkeylogfile.txt .
 ```
-whereby IP refers to the IP address of the Raspberry Pi and file path is the path to the data previously captured.
+whereby IP refers to the IP address of the Raspberry Pi and FILE PATH is the path to the data previously captured.

 On wireshark, open the capture file and decrypt the SSL traffic: